jnvm/dbq/readme.md

 */
 getBy${FieldName}(key[,done])// per column in the table, assuming schemize() has run to know this.
 ```
+All of which support:
+* proper ?-substitution
+* promise/callback responses
-All of which use proper ?-substitution, support promise/callback responses, and ```{single}```/```[many]``` things supplied at once.
+*  ```{single}```/```[many]``` things supplied at once
+* query compaction wherever possible: many things can be `edit`ed or `insert`ed into a table in one query

+Further usage examples can be found in [test.js](https://github.com/jnvm/dbq/blob/master/test.js#L274).

 ##### How do I sort, offset, group by, _____?
 Anything more complex, [consider just writing clear SQL](https://www.youtube.com/watch?v=mIoKRyLcIjo&t=4m), placing reused queries in descriptively named functions.
 There's a reason SQL is its own language.

 ### Caveats

-* **variables and temp tables across multiple connections** - since parallel execution requires a connection pool, this means parallel queries will occur across different connections,
+* **variables and temp tables in parallel** - since parallel execution requires a connection pool, this means parallel queries will occur across different connections,
 _which_ means locally defined variables, transactions, and temporary tables have no guarantee of existing between queries, since they're connection-local.
-So...define your variables in code, not queries, and consider refactoring or phrasing in series before reaching for connection-dependent features.
+So...define your variables in code, not queries, and consider refactoring or phrasing in series before reaching for connection-dependent features. *Or* just query them in `db.series`!
 * **multiple cores** - if your db is operating with only one core, you won't benefit meaningfully from running queries in parallel with a connection pool.
 2+ cores and you will.
 It'd also be appropriate to only have as many connections as cores.
 See the `test.js` for [benchmark numbers](https://docs.google.com/spreadsheets/d/1KRH39wRZxmX51e_avDwTQLFPGownPB0l7PojV8q_HfA/edit?usp=sharing), where the db was on the same server as the app, so the local core count was relevant.
 * **but isn't node single-threaded?** Yes!
 But db requests go out to a separate system, node makes the request and receives the data.
 And mysql / mariadb can handle multiple queries at once, so why not supply them when you can?